 Diet-induced inflammation is responsible for weight gain and it is primarily caused by unhealthy nutrition.
 The Western diet, the eating pattern most of us adhere to nowadays, isn’t the healthiest diet in the world.
-Characterized by high intake of unhealthy fats and added sugars, it comes as no wonder* why it leads to overweight/obesity, and a higher risk of numerous diseases.
-The Zone Diet has been around for decades and it promises* to help you combat inflammation and lose* weight.
+Characterized by high intake of unhealthy fats and added sugars, it comes as no wonder why it leads to overweight/obesity, and a higher risk of numerous diseases.
+The Zone Diet has been around for decades and it promises to help you combat inflammation and lose* weight.
+Also, the zone diet does not restrict the user, it only provides a guideline on what to eat and how much.
 Is it effective?
 Should you try it?
 Here’s a basic rundown of this diet and eating plan it promotes*.

 What Is Zone Diet?

 The Zone Diet is a diet created to help users lose* weight, dramatically decrease* the risk of chronic diseases, and improve* both mental and physical performance while living a more fulfilling life.
 It is not to be mistaken with fad diets particularly because the Zone Diet promotes* an overall healthy lifestyle and building healthier habits.
 Unlike other nutrition programs, it is not restrictive or harmful for your health.
 The official website describes it as a life-long dietary program based on a strong science to decrease* diet-induced inflammation.

 The diet was created by Dr. Barry Sears, an American biochemist and author whose book The Zone: A Dietary Road Map became #1 New York Time best-seller and sold more than 2 million copies in the US alone.
 The primary idea behind The Zone was to help people avoid early, premature death contributed by an unhealthy lifestyle.

 What Is the Zone?